mysociety/fixmystreet/running/admin_manual.md

   <dd>
     Sometimes someone will write their name and address into the description field on the website.
 Or they will forget to tick the box to make their reports anonymous.
-Sometimes people decide they want to make their reports anonymous after they have submitted it.
+Sometimes a user decides to make their report anonymous after they have submitted it.
   </dd>
 <!-- TODO check that you can mark existing report as anon in the admin interface -->
   <dt>